 Our Tastes of Rome Food Tour begins in the Jewish Ghetto as our expert guides explain the history behind the fascinating district

 There is no better way to get to know a city than by eating your way through it!
 On our Tastes of Rome food Tour, your culinary exploration will begin in the heart of the Jewish Ghetto where you will try out the traditional cuisine with a local guide.
+Additionally, you can discover the most beautiful neighbourhoods nearby with our Rome guided tours.
 The tour will then take you around the historic center of the city as you stop at authentic eateries to try a wide variety of typical Roman dishes and beverages.
 By the end of the evening, you’ll leave feeling like you have experienced a true taste of Rome!

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.